 Seasoning the broth

 It may seem strange to use fish sauce to season the broth.
 Move on.
 It works.
 In fact, phở purists include a dried sea worm (sá sùng) in the broth.
-Rest assured that fish sauce not only seasons the broth but adds its share of flavour enhancing umami.
+Rest assured that fish sauce not only seasons this duck pho broth but adds its share of flavour enhancing umami.
 And with no fishy taste!

 In Vietnam, phở actually refers to the type of noodles used.
 They are a flat rice noodle of Chinese origin.
 These medium width (5mm) rice noodles also feature in Chinese (as in chow fun), Thai (as in pad thai), and Korean dishes, so should not be hard to find.
 Do not, under any circumstances, substitute wheat flour noodles.